Spartan College of Aeronautics and Technology logo

 Key Highlights

-• Served as a vital U.S. Army Air Corps (USAAC) and Royal Air Force (RAF) pilot training facility during World War II.
+• Served as a crucial training facility for the U.S. Army Air Corps and Royal Air Force during World War II.

-• Officially changed its name to Spartan College of Aeronautics and Technology in 2004 to reflect its offering of college degree programs and technology diversity.
+• Renamed Spartan College of Aeronautics and Technology in 2004 to reflect its expanded college degree programs and technology focus.

 Timeline